ios - How to unit test a UIViewController - TDD/BDD -

 qbelectricitybasevc.h

-@interface qbelectricitybasevc : qbstatevc @property (nonatomic, strong) qbelectricityusage *electricityusage; @property (nonatomic, assign) cgfloat tabbarheight; - (void)updateelectricityusage; @end
+@interface qbelectricitybasevc : qbstatevc @property (nonatomic, strong) qbelectricityusage *electricityusage; @property (nonatomic, assign) cgfloat tabbarheight; - (void)updateelectricityusage; @end qbelectricitybasevc.m

-@implementation qbelectricitybasevc - (instancetype)init { self = [super init]; if (self) { self.tabbaritem = [[uitabbaritem alloc] initwithtitle:nslocalizedstring(@"electricity_title", nil) image:nil tag:0]; } return self; } - (void)viewwillappear:(bool)animated { [super viewwillappear:animated]; [self.notificationcenter addobserver:self selector:@selector(updateelectricityusage) name:kupdatedelectricityusagekey object:nil]; } - (void)viewwilldisappear:(bool)animated { [super viewwilldisappear:animated]; [self.notificationcenter removeobserver:self]; } - (void)updateelectricityusage { self.electricityusage = [self.statemanager electricityusage]; } - (cgfloat)tabbarheight { return self.tabbarcontroller.tabbar.frame.size.height; } @end
+@implementation qbelectricitybasevc - (instancetype)init { self = [super init]; if (self) { self.tabbaritem = [[uitabbaritem alloc] initwithtitle:nslocalizedstring(@"electricity_title", nil) image:nil tag:0]; } return self; } - (void)viewwillappear:(bool)animated { [super viewwillappear:animated]; [self.notificationcenter addobserver:self selector:@selector(updateelectricityusage) name:kupdatedelectricityusagekey object:nil]; } - (void)viewwilldisappear:(bool)animated { [super viewwilldisappear:animated]; [self.notificationcenter removeobserver:self]; } - (void)updateelectricityusage { self.electricityusage = [self.statemanager electricityusage]; } - (cgfloat)tabbarheight { return self.tabbarcontroller.tabbar.frame.size.height; } @end what should test?

 - an observer

-returned - an observer
+tabbarheightreturned - an observer

 am missing should test or testing shouldn't?